-Financial assets within the scope of NFP PBE IPSAS 29 Financial Instruments: Recognition and Measurement are classified as financial assets at fair value through surplus or deficit, loans and receivables, held-to-maturity investments or available-for-sale financial assets.
+Financial assets within the scope of PBE IPSAS 29 Financial Instruments: Recognition and Measurement are classified as financial assets at fair value through surplus or deficit, loans and receivables, held-tomaturity investments or available-for-sale financial assets.
 The classifications of the financial assets are determined at initial recognition.

 The categorisation determines subsequent measurement and whether any resulting revenue and expense is recognised in surplus or deficit or in other comprehensive revenue and expenses.
 The Company's financial assets are classified as loans and receivables.
-The Company's financial assets include: cash and cash equivalents, short-term investments, receivables from non-exchange transactions, receivables from exchange transactions and investments.
+The Company's financial assets include: cash and cash equivalents, and receivables from exchange transactions and investments.